-When we talk about the hottest trend in the apple gadgets, it is the Apple music.
-Launched in WWDC 2015, it has over 15 million users right now.
-There are many FAQ’s regarding the Apple music streaming service like is there DRM protection on Apple Music files?
+When we talk about the hottest trend in Apple gadgets, it is Apple Music.
+Launched in WWDC 2015, it has 60 million users right now.
+There are many FAQ’s regarding the Apple Music streaming service like is there DRM protection on Apple Music files?
 Can I save music to listen to offline?
 Can I still listen to music after unsubscribing?
 If there is DRM, then how to remove DRM from Apple Music files?
 No worry, let's find answers of the above questions in this article.

 If you want DRM-free versions of that music, you can always buy tracks and albums from iTunes, Google, Amazon, or any other number of retailers.
 But it seems a little bit expensive.
 So the other better way to get DRM-free versions of Apple Music is to remove DRM from Apple Music files.

 Yes, of course you can.
 Apple Music lets you download music to listen to offline, which bring benefits if you are concerned about wireless connection and data overages.
 As long as your device has space to storing the downloaded music, you can save as many songs as you’d like.
-But, as the DRM protection, you don’t own those downloaded files which means that you are banned from offloading them anywhere else.
-You are not allowed to burning them onto a disk, using then in separate video projects or putting them on other devices that aren’t linked to your Apple Music account.
+But, as the DRM protection, you don’t own those downloaded files from Apple Music which means that you are banned from offloading them anywhere else.
+You are not allowed to burning Apple Music onto a disk, using then in separate video projects or putting them on other devices that aren’t linked to your Apple Music account.
 It sucks.
 To free form these limitations, you can remove DRM from Apple Music files for better enjoying these music.

 In fact, this question has been already answered in the above description.
 Apple has added DRM to your downloaded Apple Music songs.
-So if you cancel the subscription of Apple Music, all that streaming music becomes inoperable, which means you cannot listen to the Apple Music files any more after unsubscription.
-To keep your Apple Music forever on your devices even if you subscribe Apple Music, you need to remove DRM from Apple Music.
+So if you cancel the subscription of Apple Music, all that streaming music becomes inoperable, which means you cannot listen to the Apple Music files any more after unsubscribing.
+To keep your Apple Music forever on your devices even if you subscribe to Apple Music, you need to remove DRM from Apple Music.

-NoteBurner iTunes DRM Audio Converter (For Windows | For Mac) is an professional and multi-functional iTunes audio converter, which integrates Apple Music Converter, Audiobook Converter and M4P to MP3 Converter together.
+NoteBurner Apple Music Converter (For Windows | For Mac) is an professional and multi-functional iTunes audio converter, which integrates Apple Music Converter, Audiobook Converter and M4P to MP3 Converter together.
 It can help users convert DRM-ed Apple Music files, M4A/M4B/AA/AAX audiobooks and M4P songs to plain MP3/AAC/FLAC/WAV at 20X faster speed with lossless quality.

-Step 1: Launch iTunes DRM Audio Converter on Mac.
-And then click Add button to add any music file you want to remove DRM.
-Step 2: After adding, all your added files will be listed in the main interface.
+Step 2 After adding, all your added files will be listed in the main interface.
 Click the setting button to choose output format and output path.
 Output format as AAC, MP3, FLAC, WAV are available to choose.
 Also, you are allowed to set output quality.

-Step 1:Launch iTunes DRM Audio Converter on Windows.
-Click "Add" button, then you will see a pop-up window which will show you all the iTunes folders.
-You can add Apple Music files, audiobooks, and M4P audio as you want.
-Step 2:Click the "Setting" button on the main interface, and then there will be a pop-up window which allows you to set output path and output audio format.
-Output format as MP3, WAV or M4A are available to choose while converting Apple Music songs.
+Step 2 Click the "Setting" button on the main interface, and then there will be a pop-up window which allows you to set output path and output audio format.
+Output format as MP3, WAV, FLAC or AAC are available to choose while converting Apple Music songs.
 If you do not change output path, the output audio will save in the default folder.
-Besides, if you want to keep the output audio files in Artist / Album folder, you can check the "Keep output folder organized".
-Step 3: When finish customization, click "Convert" button to start converting.
-If you don't want to convert a certain music, please click "remove" button to remove this music before converting.
-After conversion, click the "Output" button in the main interface to find the output audio.